unitaryfund/unitaryHACK2024/src/projects/ClassiqLibrary.md

 Your entry-point for creating & running quantum programs.

-The [Classiq Library](https://github.com/Classiq/classiq-library)holds a wide collection of quantum functions, algorithms, applications and tutorials built with Classiq.
+The [Classiq Library](https://github.com/Classiq/classiq-library) holds a wide collection of quantum functions, algorithms, applications and tutorials built with Classiq.
 In this project we welcome you to expand the library with your own algorithms and applications.

 <hr> <br>
 <p align="center">